Workflow¶

 Run a

-method.Note that only entities which are bound to corresponding remote entities though the
+delete()operation within an auto-commitTransaction.
+To delete only the relationships, use theseparate()method.Note that only entities which are bound to corresponding remote entities though the

-attributes will trigger a deletion.- Parameters:
+graphandidentityattributes will trigger a deletion.- Parameters:

 subgraph – a